simon-zumbrunnen/WordClock/README.md

 # QlockTwo
-Software for a clone of the QlockTwo (Wordwatch).
+Software for a clone of a famous word clock.

-(A change to test, if Mytory Markdown can have access to a private repo...)